Fond du Lac School District

 Fond du Lac School District is a school district located in Fond du Lac County in the U.S. state of Wisconsin.
 It currently enrolls about 7,000 students and operates 10 elementary schools, 4 middle schools, and two high schools: Fond du Lac High School and an alternative high school for at-risk students.
 The district is governed by a seven-person Board of Education elected at large for three-year terms and is administered by a superintendent of schools.
-The board president is Mark Jurgella, and the superintendent is Dr. Jeffrey Fleig.
+The board president is Kaitie Moder, and the superintendent is Dr. Jeffrey Fleig.